AFCA has multiple projects underway to enhance our dispute resolution service and improve the experience for members and complainants.

 - Preparation of internal guidelines to support consistent treatment of further issues has been completed.

-- Deliver internal training to staff on how to deal with further issues that arise during a complaint.
+- Delivered internal training to staff on how to deal with further issues that arise during a complaint.

-- Inform key stakeholders of how AFCA will approach further issues that arise during a complaint.
+- Informed key stakeholders of how AFCA will approach further issues that arise during a complaint.

 Recommendation 2